topo-gps/ios-manual/en/routes/routes_record.rst

 The blue line indicates the loaded route with a length of 1.9 km, the red line the recorded route with a length of 778 m.

+Recording a route will cost a considerable amount of power, therefore make sure to regularly check your battery level when recording a route to make sure you are not running out of power.
+Also pause or finish a recording if your are not longer moving.

-Finish recording
+Ending recording
 ~~~~~~~~~~~~~~~~
-To finish a recording you have to press the :ref:`record clock <subsec-klok>` on the dashboard.
-Alternatively you can press 'Stop recording' in the bottom left
+You can end the a recording by tapping the :ref:`record timer <ss-rec-timer>` on the dashboard or by tapping 'Stop recording' in
-of the :ref:`routes screen <ss-route-load>`.
-The following pop-up will then appear:
+the record screen.
+The record screen can be opened by tapping the line of the recorded route on the map,
+and by selecting the record tab in the :ref:`routes screen <sec-routes-screen>`.

+When doing this a pop-up asking you to stop the recording will appear as in the example below:

 .. figure:: ../_static/route-record4.png
    :height: 568px
    :width: 320px
    :alt: Routes opnemen stoppen Topo GPS

-   *Interrupting recording a route.*
+   *Ending recording a route.*

-If you press 'Stop' the recording will be finished.
-A screen that gives you the possibility to save
+If you press 'Stop' the recording will be .
-:ref:`save the recorded route <ss-record-save>` will appear.

 Pause recording
 ~~~~~~~~~~~~~~~